sorgom/dstw/application/components/BAS/README.md

 class Index allows to
 - store objects in (unsorted) order of insertion
-- index and find objects by key
+- index and find objects by KEY type requires operator > (KEY a, KEY b) to be defined
 ```

 #### NcpIndex.h